godaddy/gasket/packages/gasket-plugin-redux/README.md

 ## Configuration

+Gasket apps will need to have a `store.js` file either in a `./redux` directory or at the root of the project.
+New apps created with this plugin will automatically have this file generated.

+The store.js file should export a makeStore function.
+Use `configureMakeStore` from [@gasket/redux] to simplify this setup.

-By default, Gasket apps will use the makeStore function from `@gasket/redux/make-store`.
-App developers can choose to use different makeStore file by utilizing `configureMakeStore` from [@gasket/redux] and then pointing to this file in the gasket.config.js.
+App developers can choose to use different file location setting the `redux.makeStore` option in their gasket.config.js.
+See option details below.

 ### Options